Travel Guide To Cebu: Itinerary, Budget, And Tips

+A quick travel guide to Cebu for those who want to enjoy Cebu on a budget.
 It was one heck of an adventure, and I survived it!
 I’m so proud of myself (except when I didn’t jump off the cliff during canyoneering).

+My friends and I had our first domestic travel ever since we were friends in High School.
 We stayed in Cebu for 4 days and 3 nights.
-Since we are a big group – there are 10 of us – we all decided to get a tour package to make this trip more possible without any hassle.
+Since we are a big group — there are 10 of us — we all decided to get a tour package to make this trip more possible without any hassle.

 How to get to Cebu from Manila